pivotal/docs-tap/scst-store/amr/install-amr-observer.hbs.md

 ## <a id='install'></a> Configuring AMR Observer in a multicluster deployment

-When AMR Observer is installed on a different cluster from the AMR CloudEvent Handler, the following values are required:
+When you install AMR Observer on a different cluster from the AMR CloudEvent Handler, the following values are required:

 - `amr.observer.cloudevent_handler.endpoint` is required for the Observer to send to the AMR CloudEvent Handler.